 The Company consolidates all entities that it controls through a majority voting interest and all variable interest entities ("VIE") for which it is the primary beneficiary.
 An enterprise is determined to be the primary beneficiary if it holds a controlling financial interest.
 A controlling financial interest is defined as (a) the power to direct the activities of a VIE that most significantly impact the entity's economic performance and (b) the obligation to absorb losses of the entity or the right to receive benefits from the entity that could potentially be significant to the VIE.
 The Company determines whether it is the primary beneficiary of a VIE at the time it becomes involved with a variable interest entity and continuously reconsiders that conclusion.
 In determining whether the Company is the primary beneficiary, the Company evaluates its control rights as well as economic interests in the entity held either directly or indirectly by the Company.
 The consolidation analysis can generally be performed qualitatively; however, if it is not readily apparent that the Company is not the primary beneficiary, a quantitative analysis may also be performed.
 Investments and redemptions (either by the Company, affiliates of the Company or third parties) or amendments to the governing documents of the respective funds could affect an entity's status as a VIE or the determination of the primary beneficiary.
-At each reporting date, the Company assesses whether it is the primary beneficiary and will consolidate or deconsolidate accordingly.
-As at December 31, 2022, the Company is not the primary beneficiary of any VIEs.
+At each reporting date, the Company assesses whether it is the primary beneficiary of any VIEs.